mindspore-lab/mindone/examples/opensora_hpcai/README.md

 ## Evaluation

-Please refer to the original HPC-AI Tech [evaluation doc](https://github.com/hpcaitech/Open-Sora/blob/main/eval/README.md)
+Please refer to the original HPC-AI Tech [evaluation doc](https://github.com/hpcaitech/Open-Sora/blob/main/eval/README.md).

+You can also refer to [metrics doc](../../scripts/README.md) to use CLIP score metric.

 ## Contribution